 Before this, I was invited to be a guest of honor for a conference where I was also presented a paper for the International Journal for Research in Applied Science and Engineering Technology (IJRASET).

 The main reason I wanted to publish my paper was because one of my professors from college had liked my final year anti-malware project and she encouraged me to submit a paper on it in any computer science conference.
 And so I did, and it got approved and even published in a journal with an SJ impact factor of 3.995.

 I was at the end of my college days that I realised that I enjoyed doing projects.
 So, I figured that it was a good idea to register as a company.
 So, I started up on August 2014, by registering in the sub-registrar office in my hometown.

-Even before this, I had done many projects and workshops and that is what even led my to startup on my own.
+Even before this, I had done many projects and workshops during college itself and that is what even led me to startup on my own.

 A friend who ran an educational academy for students invited me to give a paid 3-hour talk on programming along with some other events at Idhaya Engineering College for Women, Chinnasalem, Villupuram District, Tamil Nadu.

 Before this I was working on a web app for a friend.
 It was called “Hiveyo”, an interesting contact management concept which didn’t really take off back then.

 Before this was my first paid project which I ever made.
 It was an Android app we named as “MediScan” and my friend did not want to pay a project centre for his final year project.
 So he offered to pay me instead to develop it… I had created proper wireframes and made the app professionally.
 This was because I wanted to make projects professionally.
 So I learned about various agile processes used within IT companies and how they moved from wireframes / prototype to MVP / final product.